-Evenings: Cruise ships assign daily dress codes -- casual, informal, resort casual, formal -- that take effect in public rooms and restaurants from 6 p.m. onwards.
+Evenings: Cruise ships assign daily dress codes -- casual, informal, resort casual, formal -- that take effect in public rooms and restaurants from 6 p.m. onward.
 (Daytime is always casual.)
 Normally, on seven-night trips, you can count on two formal nights, a couple of casual evenings and between one and four semiformal occasions.
 To find out the dress code on your next cruise, read Cruise Line Dress Codes.

 For all but the most formal of evenings (even on the more upscale ships), resort casual is the common dress code.
 That means elegant attire, though not in the silk gown milieu.
-Think flowing cotton dresses or silky mix-and-match trouser outfits that would be appropriate at a nice restaurant or a symphony concert on land.
+Think flowing cotton dresses or silky mix-and-match pants outfits that would be appropriate at a nice restaurant or a symphony concert on land.

 The Male Wardrobe

 Shoes: Ladies especially should try not to pack a suitcase full of shoes.
 Try to bring styles that can serve multiple purposes (such as trainers that go from gym to sightseeing or comfy sandals that work as well by the pool as they do at a casual dinner).
-Colour coordinate your formalwear so you only have to pack one pair of heels.
+Colour coordinate your formalwear so you only have to pack one pair of dress shoes.

 Entertainment: On the lower-tech side of things, you'll want to bring books, magazines and puzzle books for sea or beach days; you can't always count on the ship's library to have a comprehensive selection.
 Binoculars are a must for Alaska and other wildlife-heavy itineraries.
 If travelling with kids, consider inflatable water toys for the beach that can be deflated and packed easily.
 If you plan on going snorkelling in every port, you might consider bringing your own gear.

 Beverages: Most cruise lines will let you bring soft drinks and water onboard, saving you the expense of paying inflated onboard rates for nonalcoholic beverages.
 Do check cruise line requirements, however, as Carnival has banned passengers from bringing bottled beverages onboard.
-One warning about packing alcohol: cruise lines have increasingly cracked down on the practice (they'd rather you buy drinks at their bars).
-Your bottle(s) might be confiscated on arrival depending on the cruise line's individual policy, although some do allow you to bring one or two bottles onboard -- and then charge a corkage fee.
-Do bring along a Champagne stopper if you have a penchant for bubbly in your stateroom but don't want to drink the whole bottle in one go.
+One warning about packing "alcohol": cruise lines have increasingly cracked down on the practice (they'd rather you buy drinks at their bars), so consider yourself warned.
+Your bottle(s) might be confiscated on arrival depending on the cruise line's individual policy.
+Bring along a Champagne corker if you have a penchant for bubbly in your stateroom but don't want to drink the whole bottle in one fell swoop.